 As you move your mouse, the cursor (pointer) can change as it hovers over a different types of object.
 For example, in the animated illustration at right, the mouse cursor is an arrow.
 When it hovers over text, the mouse pointer changes to an I-beam cursor.
 Similarly, when the pointer hovers over a hyperlink in a browser, the mouse pointer changes to a hand icon.

-Any program and even a web page can change how a mouse pointer appears.
+Any program or web page can change how a mouse pointer appears.

 Practice hovering with the mouse pointer

 In this example text, you can practice hovering your mouse over the text to get each of the different mouse pointers.
-If your mouse pointer is not over any of the text, you should have an arrow as the cursor.
-As you move your pointer over any of this text, it changes to an I-beam cursor that allows you to select text (explained later).
-Finally, if you move your mouse cursor over this link to skip to clicking it will change to the hand with the index finger pointing to the link cursor.
-If you click the link, it will skip to the next section about using your mouse to click.
+If your mouse pointer is not over any of the text, your cursor should be an arrow.
+As you move your pointer over any of this text, it changes to an I-beam cursor that lets you select text (explained later).
+Finally, if you move your mouse cursor over this link, it changes to a hand with the index finger pointing to the link cursor.
+If you click the link, it skips to the next section about using your mouse to click.

 Clicking with the mouse

 While you are going to spend most of the time moving a mouse pointer, another important feature of the mouse is clicking the mouse buttons.
-As mentioned earlier, most clicking is done with the left mouse button and to left-click you press down on the left mouse button and then let go as if you were pushing a button on a telephone.
+As mentioned earlier, most clicking is done with the left mouse button.
+To left-click, you press down on the left mouse button and then let go as if you were pushing a button on a telephone.

 Practice left clicking check boxes

-Below are several check boxes that can be used to practice left clicking.
+Below are several check boxes you can use to practice left clicking.
 Check each of the boxes below.